Alfred Klee

 Alfred Klee (25 January 1875 – 10 November 1943) was the younger associate of Theodor Herzl and one of the earliest leaders of German Zionism.

 Zionist leader

 As a young man in Berlin, he was a pioneer of the Zionist movement.
 He counted Theodor Herzl and Max Nordau among his close friends.
 He became a prominent spokesperson for the movement in its early days, being known for his oratorical abilities.
-He held numerous positions across the movements, such as co-founder of the Jüdishe Volkspartei in 1919 and the Vice-President in the Berlin Jewish community.
+He held numerous positions across the movements, such as co-founder of the Jüdische Volkspartei in 1919 and the Vice-President in the Berlin Jewish community.
 He was also the elected representative of the Berlin Kehillah to the Council of the Jewish Colonization Association (JCA or ICA), which aimed to find refuge for Jewish people and improve the conditions of populations already living in refuge.